rosettatype/legible-typography/_chapters/6-beyond-legibility-research.md

 Returning to the first question in Chapter 1, how would you answer this now?

-Question: Is legibility a binary concept (i.e. legible or illegible) or are there degrees of legibility, and perhaps also illegibility?
+> Question: Is legibility a binary concept (i.e. legible or illegible) or are there degrees of legibility, and perhaps also illegibility?
 If there are degrees, how do we decide what is an acceptable level of legibility?
+{: .question }

 Box 6.2: Details of studies looking further into disfluency